ValRCS/RCS_BigData/GDPR/README.md

-# GDPR and Data Science
+# GDPR and Data Science - Sky has not Fallen

 General data protection regulation (GDPR) is applicable from 25 May 2018.